City Food – Bedmi Poori, Shyam Sweets

 Walled City > Hindu Heritage > Morning Breakfast > Bedmi Poori

-Shyam Sweets, 500 meter away from Chawri Bazaar metro station, claims to have a secret recipe for its bedmi poori.
-This 90-year-old establishment doesn’t need Coca Cola’s marketing gimmick.
+Shyam Sweets, a few minutes walk away from Chawri Bazaar metro station, claims to have a secret recipe for its bedmi poori.
+But this 90-year-old establishment doesn’t need Coca Cola’s style of marketing gimmick.
 Sitting behind a glass counter filled with trays of mithais, samosas and kachoris, owner Sanjay Aggarwal, says, “My father was born in this area.
 I was born in the same house.
 My son was also born here.”
 The shop’s founder, Babu Ram, was Mr Aggarwal’s grandfather.
-Mr Aggarwal’s son, the next inheritor, is Bharat, 22.
+Mr Aggarwal’s son, the next inheritor, is the young Bharat.
 He is standing beside his father.
 After 100 years, you, I and this father-son duo won’t exist, but, hopefully, Old Delhi and Shyam Sweets would.
-That’s the pull of tradition.
+That is the pull of tradition.
 It links us to a past and a future that has no place for us.

 The open-air eatery has no chairs.
 Customers stand around a small round table.
-Paintings of Hindu gods, including Nandi bull, are pinned on a boundary wall, beside a board displaying an extensive menu (samosa, kachori, guklab jamun, gajar halwa, paneer pakora… bedmi).
-The sweet shop looks to Barshabulla Chowk – a functioning anarchy of cycle rickshaws and wooden trolleys – and is next to a card store.
+Paintings of gods, including Nandi bull, are pinned on a boundary wall, beside a board displaying an extensive menu (samosa, kachori, guklab jamun, gajar halwa, paneer pakora… bedmi).
+The sweet shop looks to Barshabulla Chowk-a functioning anarchy of cycle rickshaws and wooden trolleys–and is next to a card store.
 Chawri Bazaar specializes in wedding cards.
 Once it was home to courtesans.
 Most bedmi regulars know each other.
-Sometimes a young customer in Shyam – usually a trader in the neighborhood – would be seen touching the feet of an older acquaintance in respect.
+Sometimes a young customer in Shyam–usually a trader in the neighborhood-would be seen touching the feet of an older acquaintance as a mark of respect.

 The eatery is open from 8 am to 9 pm, but bedmi is available only till 1.
-Priced at Rs 20, a paper plate has two pooris, a bowl of subzi and a sour pickle of carrots, green chilies and gourds.
+Priced at 20 rupees, a paper plate has two pooris, a bowl of subzi and a sour pickle of carrots, green chilies and gourds.
 When in mood, the serving boy serves the poori on a palash leaf.